lu-pl/sparqlx/README.md

 ---
 ### Update Operations

+> Note: Update Operations are not yet implemented.

-SPARQL 1.1 Protocol Update Operations are supported and follow the same API structure as Query Operations.
+Support for SPARQL 1.2 Protocol [Update Operations](https://www.w3.org/TR/sparql12-protocol/#update-operation) is planned and will follow the same API structure as Query Operations.

-The following methods implement SPARQL Update Operations:
+The following methods will implement SPARQL Update Operations:

 - `SPARQLWrapper.update`
 - `SPARQLWrapper.aupdate`
 - `SPARQLWrapper.updates`

-Update Operations can also be run from a `SPARQLWrapper` context manager.
+Update Operations will also be available via the `SPARQLWrapper` context manager interface.